borgbase/docs.borgbase.com/restore/borgmatic.md

 ---
-title: Restore with Borgmatic CLI
+title: Restore with Borgmatic
 nav_order: 4
 layout: page
 parent: Restore
-description: "Restoring files with the Borgmatic CLI"
+description: "Restoring files with the Borgmatic from the Command Line"
 ---

-# Restoring with Borgmatic via the command line
+# Restoring Files with Borgmatic

 If you use Borgmatic for your regular backups, it may be easier to use the Borgmatic syntax, provided you have a correctly configured configuration file.